 Obsession: The next view, click, or download

-Compulsion: Playing video games, checking social media, watching You Tube, Porn, sending emails, surfing the web
+Compulsion: Playing video games, checking social media, watching You Tube, sending emails, surfing the web

 Now there is a dedicated specialized program at Maui Recovery to effectively treat this issue.

-So many young people are struggling with this issue, yet there are so few treatmnet options.
-While countries like South Korea have over 400 Tech Addictions rehabs, here in the United States there are extremely limited options for meaningful treatmnet options for Tech Addiction.
+So many young people are struggling with this issue, yet there are so few therapy options.
+While countries like South Korea have over 400 Tech Addictions rehabs, here in the United States there are extremely limited options for meaningful healing from Tech Addiction.

 With social media so prevalent today, many sufferers struggle to differentiate the online world from the real world.
 The Internet offers an escape from the pain, stress, and loneliness in their lives.
 It’s a place that provides comfort and entertainment.
 Going offline is unthinkable.
 At Maui Recovery, we strive to help clients heal.
 By focusing on the sources of the anxiety and unhappiness, we’re able to teach them that they can walk away from bad habits.
 They don’t need the addictive glow of the screen to feel whole.